 Coping with Morgellons disease

 The signs and symptoms linked to Morgellons disease can be distressing.
-Even though health professionals may disagree about the nature of the condition, you deserve compassionate treatment.
-To manage your signs and symptoms:
+People with Morgellons disease deserve compassionate treatment, even though health care providers may disagree about the nature of the condition.
+To manage the signs and symptoms of the condition:

-- Establish a relationship with a caring health care team.
-Find a doctor who acknowledges your concerns, does a thorough examination, talks through treatment options with you and works with a multidisciplinary team.
+- Establish a relationship with a caring health care provider.
+Find a provider who acknowledges your concerns, does a thorough examination, talks through treatment options with you and works with a multidisciplinary care team.

 - Be patient.
-Your doctor will likely look for known conditions that point to evidence-based treatments before considering a diagnosis of Morgellons disease.
+Your health care provider will likely look for known conditions that point to evidence-based treatments before considering a diagnosis of Morgellons disease.

 - Seek treatment for other conditions.
-Get treatment for anxiety, depression or any other condition that affects your thinking, moods or behavior.
+Get treatment for anxiety, depression or any other condition that affects your thinking, mood or behavior.